SFTP vs SMB: How Do These Popular Protocols for Remote File Access Compare?

 SFTP vs SMB: Operating System Support

 Almost all Windows versions include built-in SMB support, while SFTP requires a third-party client on Windows.
+MacOS and Linux have native SFTP support but may need Samba installed for SMB access.

 So for Windows-specific environments, SMB has the advantage.
 But for heterogeneous networks, SFTP has wider cross-platform support.